ParkinsonLab/Architect/README.md

 		*	Rename the bin file as cplex_installer.bin.
 Do not run the installer by yourself.
 This is done automatically when building the Docker image for your computer.
 	*	If not using Docker:
 		*	Run the installer.
 		*	Make sure to set up CPLEX for use by Python (v3).
-This can be done, for example, by running ``python3.7 setup.py install``, if python3.7 is in your PATH variable.
+This can be done, for example, by running ``python3.7 setup.py install`` (assuming python3.7's executable is in your PATH variable).

 ## d.
 Architect prerequisites